 Did you know kidney beans are named after our kidneys?
 That’s an easy way to help visualize how these organs look.
 At just the size of a fist, the kidneys are two of the most important organs in your body.
 They sit on either side of your spine, below your ribs and behind your stomach.

 Your kidneys do many things to help keep you functioning properly.
 They remove waste and extra fluid from the body, and help maintain a healthy balance of water, salts and minerals in your blood.
 Plus, they release hormones that help control blood pressure, make red blood cells and keep bones strong.
 That’s a lot of work for two small organs!
 And, they work so efficiently that most of us are totally oblivious to their function — taking their efforts for granted.
-Well, it’s time to give our kidneys the love, attention and gratitude they deserve for all the work they do for us and our overall health.1
+It's good to learn how our kidneys work and understand all they do for us and our overall health.1

 Kidney health is one of those things that we may not think about on a daily basis.
-After all, if things are running smoothly, then there’s nothing to worry about, right?
-Well, not exactly.
+After all, if things are running smoothly, it may seem there’s nothing to worry about.
+But that's not exactly true.
 It’s still important to help make sure your kidneys are working at their best.
 There are a few things you can do to make their job easier and keep them healthy long-term.2

 - Drink lots of water.
 Staying hydrated gives your kidneys enough fluid to filter your blood properly.
 If you notice your urine is a dark yellow, that could mean you need to up your water game.
 If there’s not enough fluid for your kidneys to filter, dehydration could lead to an imbalance inside your kidneys and eventually cause kidney stones.